 Choose Development and International Economics MA

-This MA focuses on the problems of economic development in the changing context of the international economic relationship.
+This MA focuses on the problems of economic development in the changing context of the international economic relations.
 It will also provide a thorough grounding in macroeconomic and microeconomic analysis, in applied econometrics, in a range of approaches for dealing with economic policy issues, and in the long-term historical and conceptual context of contemporary debates in economics.

 Find out more about this course: